 - Step 4: Navigate to the left-hand panel and click on the “Change advanced sharing settings” option.

 - Step 5: Click on the “Private” button to expand and put a tick mark in the adjacent box of the “Turn on network discovery” option.

 - Step 6: Now, put tick marks in both the boxes adjacent to the “Turn on File and Printer Sharing” and “Allow Windows to Manage Homegroup” options.

 - Step 7: Click the “Save Changes” option to save it and reboot your system.

 Many gamers have reported getting the yellow-triangle error after turning on their network discovery option.
-If you face similar circumstances, you should follow our detailed guide to resolve the undefined network error in Windows systems.

 4. Update Minecraft